NexisOS/.github/profile/README.md

 ## 🐧 Overview

-**NexisOS** is a free and open-source Linux distribution that blends the philosophies and strengths of **NixOS** and **Artix Linux**.
-It is designed for users who value transparency, control, and reproducibility, offering a fully declarative configuration system and using **Dinit** as its init system.
+**NexisOS** is a free and open-source Linux distribution designed to offer complete transparency, control, and reproducibility.
+Built on **OS-Tree** and leveraging a custom **Rust-based system level declarative package manager**, NexisOS introduces a fully declarative configuration system inspired by **NixOS** and **Artix Linux**, but with a unique approach that blends both flexibility and simplicity.

-At the heart of NexisOS is a strictly declarative package manager, inspired by **Nix flakes**, but with a more opinionated and streamlined design.
-Instead of supporting imperative package installations or multiple configuration styles, NexisOS embraces a single, consistent approach: packages are managed declaratively via **TOML** files.
-This design prioritizes simplicity, consistency, and reproducibility.
+At the core of NexisOS is a **strictly declarative package management** system that integrates seamlessly with the system configuration, utilizing **TOML** files for managing packages and system settings.
+This unified approach ensures that users can declare both their package dependencies and configuration changes declaratively, reducing the risk of configuration drift and ensuring reproducible system setups.

-Unlike traditional distributions that maintain central package repositories, which can become maintenance heavy over time, NexisOS encourages a “**captain of your own ship**” philosophy.
-Users define and manage their own flake sources and configurations, reducing central complexity and promoting sustainability.
+Unlike traditional Linux distributions, NexisOS does not rely on central repositories, which helps minimize long-term maintenance costs.
+Instead, the user defines their own flake sources and configurations, bringing a "captain of your own ship" philosophy to system management.

 Security is a foundational priority for NexisOS.
-The distribution aims to provide comprehensive Linux security coverage by integrating a suite of endpoint protection tools and monitoring solutions.
-Currently, NexisOS plans to include and preconfigure security components such as **firewalld** (firewall management), **ClamAV** (antivirus), **Maldet** (Linux malware detector), **Falco** (runtime security and behavioral monitoring), and **Suricata** (intrusion detection and prevention system).
-These tools work together to provide layered, out-of-the-box protection, helping users deploy secure and resilient systems with ease.
+The distribution ships with several pre-configured security tools such as **firewalld**, **ClamAV**, **Maldet**, **Falco**, and **Suricata** for endpoint protection, malware detection, runtime security monitoring, and intrusion prevention, helping to create secure and resilient systems right out of the box.

 ---

 ## 🔽 Download ISO

-You can try the latest ISO build of NexisOS by downloading it from SourceForge:
+You can access the NexisOS project page on SourceForge.
+Please note that while the link is live, the ISO has not yet been built.
+It will be added once the first build is ready:

 👉 [Download NexisOS ISO](https://sourceforge.net/projects/nexisos/files/latest/download)

-> ⚠️ *Note: The ISO is currently experimental and intended for testing and feedback.
+> ⚠️ *Note: The ISO versions in the range of v0.x.x are currently experimental and intended for testing and feedback.
 Expect rapid iteration and updates.*

 ---